marlonsc/mt5-docker/README.md

 Now you can access MetaTrader5 via a web browser at localhost:3000.

 On first run it may take a few minutes to install MT5, Wine dependencies, and optionally .NET Framework.
-The process is automatic and you should end up with MetaTrader5 running in your web session.
+Normally it takes less than 10 minutes The process is automatic and you should end up with MetaTrader5 running in your web session.

 ## Usage with docker compose (preferred way)